rexdlucenojr/rexdlucenojr/README.md

 </p>

 <p align="center">
-My goal is to eventually develop an app that can genuinely help people in my community based on their specific needs.
-Step by step, design by design, and code by code.
-I’m working toward that vision.
+My goal is to pursue my dreams and make my family proud of me.
 </p>

   </tr>